 2. Why do they invade peoples’ homes?
 In the fall, as boxelder bugs begin to seek shelter for the upcoming cold months of winter, they’re attracted to the warm, sunny sides of homes.
 From there they slip between gaps and cracks in the siding, around doors and windows, etc., often ending up inside the home during the winter.
 That’s why it’s important to regularly screen or caulk all cracks, crevices, gaps, and openings in your home; repair torn or broken door and window screens; and ensure that doors and windows are well-sealed.

 3. What happens once they’re in the house?
 Boxelders will make themselves comfortable in the walls of your home and/or a warm basement.
 They can detect temperature differences of as little as one degree, and for that reason, sometimes they emerge in bedrooms, kitchens, living rooms and other human-inhabited spaces.
-And just like stink bugs, they give off a pungent odor when crushed or disturbed.
+And just like stink bugs, they give off a pungent odor when

 4. Will these bugs bite me or my family?
 No, boxelder bugs do not bite, sting or carry disease.